Live Presentations and Workshops

 Dog Training for First-Time Dog Owners

-Just like you would read a book, attend a class, or work with a coach on driving a car or playing a new sport, you want to familiarize yourself with basic principles of dog training and dog care.
-In this seminar you will learn:
+Just like you would read a book, attend a class, or work with a coach on driving a car or playing a new sport, you want to familiarize yourself with the basic principles of dog training and dog care.

 This workshop is ideal for a rescue group to provide to their recent adoption families and future prospects.
-The workshop is completely free to the rescue group as long as they are located in the Atlanta, GA area.
+The workshop is completely free to the rescue group as long as they are located in the greater Atlanta, GA area.
 Workshop participants have to make a donation (the amount can be set by the rescue group) in order to attend.
-You can learn more about my gift to rescue groups here.
-If you want to schedule this seminar through your rescue group, contact me today.

 These seminars are for dog owners, first-time dog owners, foster dog parents, or those considering adopting or fostering a dog.

-The objective is to teach the humans; therefore leave your pets at home, please.
+The focus is to teach the families.
+Therefore, pets stay at home.